solid-pixel/uhf-server-docker/CONTRIBUTING.md

 ## Version Management

 This project uses semantic versioning.
-Version numbers will be assigned by maintainers at merge time, so you don't need to update version numbers in your PR.
+**Version numbers will be assigned by maintainers after merge**, so you don't need to update version numbers in your PR.

 When submitting a PR:
-1. Document your changes in CHANGELOG.md under a temporary heading (e.g., "## Unreleased")
+1. Document your changes in `CHANGELOG.md` under a temporary heading (e.g., "## Unreleased")
 2. Note any breaking changes in your PR description
-3. The maintainers will handle version bumps and changelog organization during merge
+3. The maintainers will handle version bumps, tagging, and changelog organization after merging

 ## Building and Testing